Too many people quit right before success.

 I was also told that when drilling through a piece of solid steel, the toughest part of the whole process is just before breaking through the other side.

-Someone once said that you will know when you are about to get your breakthrough —it’s uphill all the way.
+Someone once said that you will know when you are about to get your breakthrough, as it’s uphill all the way.

 If you’re faced with seemingly unending days of pressure and struggle, don’t give in or give up, because right on the other side is just what you have been waiting for, believing for and hoping for.

-What if we’d have given up and decided to go for something smaller or in not such a nice position?
+What if we’d have given up and decided to go for something smaller or in not such a nice location?
 We would have regretted it I’m sure.